mahtab-nejati/tree-sitter-parser/README.md

+> **_NOTE:_** This repository is a pruned version of the upstream repository that only supports the `CMake` grammar.

+> **_NOTE:_** The `tree-sitter-cmake` submodule differs from the one used in the upstream repository and points to [this specific version of this repository](https://github.com/mahtab-nejati/tree-sitter-cmake/releases/tag/ASE2024).

 # tree-sitter-parser

-`tree-sitter-parser` is a GumTree wrapper for tree-sitter parsers.
+`tree-sitter-parser` is a [GumTree]() wrapper for tree-sitter parsers.
 It conveniently converts source code files to XML files compatible with GumTree.

 ## Installation